Debangan202Ok/react-utm-tracker/README.md

 ## 📜 License

-MIT © 2025 [Your Name]
+MIT © 2025 Debangan Paul Chowdhury

 Feel free to use, modify, and distribute.

 ## ❤️ Contributing

 Contributions, issues, and feature requests are welcome\!
-Please feel free to open issues or pull requests on the [GitHub repository](https://www.google.com/search?q=https://github.com/debangan202ok/react-utm-tracker).
+Please feel free to open issues or pull requests on the [GitHub repository](https://github.com/debangan202ok/react-utm-tracker).